William Ramsay Smith: Anthropological collection

 Smith was responsible for the bulk of Edinburgh University's physical anthropology collection, some 500 to 600 individuals.

-From Smith's writings, it is clear that he was aware of Indigenous funerary customs."After death no reference is made to the deceased, nor is his name mentioned.
+From Smith's writings, it is clear that he was aware of Indigenous funerary customs:"After death no reference is made to the deceased, nor is his name mentioned.
 Relations by the same name find a substitute.
-A mother would not give [me] a lock of her child’s hair because she has been taught that if the child dies, its spirit will find no rest if that lock of hair survives."

-As desecration of human remains was illegal, he used his position as Adelaide's coroner to illicitly dissect and collect human remains, many being individuals of unusual pathologies or disease, most of which he presented to Edinburgh University.
-His writings indicate that he also robbed graves and it is believed he had once destroyed five graves to obtain one good specimen.
-Witnesses also record that he practiced his marksmanship with a .303 rifle on corpses at the mortuary of Adelaide hospital.
-While he did not receive payment for the remains, he was rewarded for his "donations" with Fellowship of the Royal Society of Edinburgh (upon the proposal of Sir William Turner, Daniel John Cunningham, Alexander Crum Brown and Cargill Gilston Knott) and an Honorary Fellowship of the Royal Anthropological Institute.
-He was an honorary member of the Association of Military Surgeons of the United States.
+A mother would not give [me] a lock of her child's hair because she has been taught that if the child dies, its spirit will find no rest if that lock of hair survives."As desecration of human remains was illegal, he used his position as Adelaide's coroner to illicitly dissect and collect human remains.
+Many individuals were of unusual pathologies or disease, most of which he presented to Edinburgh University.
+His writings indicate that he also robbed graves, and it is believed he had once destroyed five graves to obtain one good specimen.
+Witnesses are also recorded as saying he practised marksmanship with a .303 rifle on corpses at the mortuary of Adelaide Hospital.
+While he did not receive direct payment for the remains he supplied, his donations coincided with his election as a Fellow of the Royal Society of Edinburgh (above) and with an honorary fellowship of the Royal Anthropological Institute.
+He was also an honorary member of the Association of Military Surgeons of the United States.

 He was responsible for the collection of human remains of Indigenous Australians, including remains stolen from burial grounds at Hindmarsh Island, some of which were shipped to overseas institutions.
-At his death in 1937, 182 skulls were found in his Adelaide home.
+At his death, some 180 to 182 skulls were found in his Adelaide home.

 In addition to numerous books, Smith also published pamphlets and contributed largely to scientific journals and Chambers Encyclopaedia.
-He was interested in literature, philosophy and music, and earned a reputation as an authority on Aboriginal Australians.
+He was interested in literature, philosophy and music, kept an interest in cycling and photography and earned a reputation as an authority on Aboriginal Australians.

 Death

-Smith spent his final years quietly among his books at Belair, South Australia, where he died on 28 September 1937.
+Smith spent his final years quietly among his books at Belair, South Australia, where he died on 28 September 1937 and was cremated.
 Smith had married Margaret, daughter of James Mackenzie, on 1 June 1889, who predeceased him.
-Four daughters and a son survived him.
+A son and four daughters survived him.